 With so much history and culture, it’s no wonder the ghost stories fly in Louisiana.
 Historic plantations, cemeteries, and creaky, century-old buildings that are now home to bars and restaurants are also home to a rich history filled with stories from the past.
-Whether you’re a skeptic or believer, below, you’ll find 17 places in Louisiana that both visitors and residents swear to be haunted.
+Whether you’re a skeptic or believer, below, you’ll find 17 places that both visitors and residents swear to be inhabited by phantom phenomenon.

 1. Myrtles Plantation in St. Francisville, LA